Taxes

 Tax Planning Example Using QCDs

-When Sam and Samantha Sample reach the 70 ½ years old mark, they can begin using QCDs to give directly from their IRA to a charity.
+When Sam and Samantha Sample reach the 70½ years old mark, they can begin using QCDs to give directly from their IRA to a charity.
 If they took $12,600 out of their IRA themselves and gave it to charity, they would have to pay a tax on that $12,600.
-Contrary to if they have the $12,600 sent directly from their IRA to the charity of their choice, there would be no tax due.
-Furthermore, if Sam and Samantha are in the 22% bracket, they would save about $2,700 in federal taxes by utilizing the QCD.
+Contrary to if they send $12,600 directly from their IRA to the charity of their choice, there would be no tax due.

-When Sam and Samantha turn 72 and have to begin taking Required Minimum Distributions (RMDs), this strategy becomes even more impactful.
+When Sam and Samantha turn 73 and must begin taking Required Minimum Distributions (RMDs), this strategy becomes even more impactful.
 They can send all or part of an RMD directly to a charity as a QCD.
-This keeps retirement income and taxes more management when RMDs kick in.
+This keeps retirement income and taxes more manageable when RMDs kick in.

 Donor-Advised Funds